explorer436/explorer-git-repo/my-vim-notes/myVimNotes.md

     How to open buffers in tabs from netrw: One way is to change netrw settings using vimrc.
 The other way is, open it in a window and move it into a tab using Cntrl W T

-    Is there a way to take an existing window (split) and put it into a new tab?
+    How to move an existing window (split) and put it in a new tab?
 Ctrl W followed by T

     ---